ccswbs/UoGd7-Training/HALT.md

 * `<h5>`
 * `<h6>`

-When using Drupal, you can set headings when creating content with the text editor, also known as the WYSIWYG editor.
+When using Drupal, you can set headings with the text editor, also known as the WYSIWYG editor.
 Highlight some text, and then select a heading level from the dropdown menu:
 ![WYSIWYG Editor with Headings Drop-Down Menu](/images/Headings drop down WYSIWYG 2.png)

+For each piece of text, the bottom bar of the text editor lists the HTML elements it is marked up with, including any heading tags.

+##Alternative Text

+##Lists

+##Tables